fjbotha/go-spscqueue/README.md

 ## go-spscqueue

 This repository contains a type generic single-producer single-consumer bounded queue go package.
-The implementation is based on go's generic capabilities aimed for go version 1.18.
+The implementation is based on go's generic capabilities introduced in go version 1.18.

-> Beware that go's generics infrastructure is not yet stable.
-This was tested with `go version go1.18rc1 linux/amd64`.

 The algorithm is similar to the C++ implementation described [here](https://rigtorp.se/ringbuffer/) (and available [here](https://github.com/rigtorp/SPSCQueue)).
 It is lock-free and tries to be cache-friendly.